Who was Betty Moore?

-In the years 1930-1960, Betty Moore (initially played by a physical person - Betty Crocker) ran her own program, in which she solved numerous problems by answering questions from listeners.
+In the years 1930-1960, Betty Moore ran her own program, in which she solved numerous problems by answering questions from listeners.
 We can say with no doubt, that Betty was a visionary, which preceded time she lived in.

-Above is her idealized portrait from a brochure published by Benjamin Moore & Co. in 1942.
+Above (left part of image) her idealized portrait was presented from a brochure published by Benjamin Moore & Co. in 1942.

 Betty has become the "ideal medium" for providing valuable advices, edited by a group of highly educated decorators, mostly women working in the “Benjamin Moore's Home Decorating Department”.

 It was here that Betty Moore guides were created, which were sent by traditional mail to all interested parties or distributed through Benjamin Moore paint stores.
 The department also replied to customers' questions by mail.

 Since radio gained immense popularity in the 1920s and began to gain international coverage, sponsored programs were created.